Bictole/Website/README.md

 The website is not available online, but my current portfolio is on the following URL : [victorsimonin.fr](victorsimonin.fr)

-## Home Page
+## Header Page

+The **Header** page is the fixed point of the website, it expose a small logo and few buttons to go on different pages and sign up.

 <img src="https://github.com/Bictole/Portfolio/blob/master/readme_images/home.png" alt="Home">

-The home page is main point of the routing, we can find a picture of me and all the links to the other pages.

 We have the following pages :